Shanghai clique: Under Hu Jintao

-On September 24, 2006, Chen Liangyu, secretary of the CCP Shanghai Municipal Committee, who was an important member of the Shanghai Gang, was dismissed for his involvement in the Shanghai Social Security Fund case; overseas media pointed out that this was the "(Communist Youth) Youth League, headed by Hu Jintao, then General Secretary of the CCP Central Committee.
-Faction's campaign against the Shanghai Gang in the name of anti-corruption led to the resignation of Chen Liangyu.
-After Chen Liangyu stepped down, Xi Jinping, then secretary of the Zhejiang Provincial Party Committee of the Chinese Communist Party, was transferred to Shanghai in March 2007 to serve as the secretary of the Municipal Party Committee, becoming the first municipal Party secretary to be parachuted from other places since 1985.
+On September 24, 2006, Chen Liangyu, secretary of the CCP Shanghai Municipal Committee and an important member of the Shanghai Gang, was dismissed for his involvement in the Shanghai Social Security Fund case.
+Overseas media pointed out that this was the result of a Communist Youth League (headed by Hu Jintao) campaign against the Shanghai Gang and corruption.
+In March 2007, Xi Jinping, then secretary of the Zhejiang Provincial Party Committee of the Chinese Communist Party, was transferred to Shanghai to serve as the secretary of the Municipal Party Committee, becoming the first municipal Party secretary to be parachuted from other places since 1985.

-On June 2, 2007, Huang Ju, then a member of the Standing Committee of the Political Bureau of the CCP Central Committee and Vice Premier of the State Council, passed away, which was another important blow to the Shanghai Gang.
-Faguang quoted Taiwan's Central News Agency as saying that Huang Ju was an important member of the Shanghai Gang, whose "disappearance" was full of political connotations, and was regarded as an important indicator to observe the current CCP General Secretary Hu Jintao and his predecessor Jiang Zemin's strength.
-Huang Ju's wife, Yu Huiwen, was accused of illegally using billions of yuan in Shanghai social security funds.
-Less than two months after Huang Ju's death, Wang Weigong, deputy general manager of Shanghai Shenergy Group, who had served as Huang Ju's secretary, was also arrested for his involvement in the Shanghai Social Security Fund case.
+On June 2, 2007, Huang Ju, then a member of the Standing Committee of the Political Bureau of the CCP Central Committee and Vice Premier of the State Council, passed away, which was another serious blow to the Shanghai Gang.
+Huang Ju's wife, Yu Huiwen, was accused ofhaving illegally appropriated billions of yuan from Shanghai social security funds.
+Less than two months after Huang Ju's death, Wang Weigong, deputy general manager of Shanghai Shenergy Group, who had served as Huang Ju's secretary, was also arrested for his involvement in the Shanghai Social Security Fund fraud case.

-On October 15, 2007, the 17th National Congress of the Chinese Communist Party was held.
-After that, Zeng Qinghong, who was considered to be the core figure of the Shanghai Gang, retired, and Li Keqiang, the former first secretary of the Communist Youth League Central Committee, joined the Standing Committee of the Political Bureau of the Central Committee of the Chinese Communist Party, marking the beginning of the Youth League faction.

-In 2011, Commonwealth magazine stated that the power struggle between the central government of the Chinese Communist Party controlled by Hu Jintao and Wen Jiabao and the local forces in Shanghai led by Jiang Zemin had worsened because the Shanghai Gang advocated that economic development in coastal areas should not be affected by overemphasizing the development of rural areas.
+In 2011, Commonwealth magazine stated that the power struggle between the central government of the Chinese Communist Party, controlled by Hu Jintao and Wen Jiabao, and the local forces in Shanghai, led by Jiang Zemin, had worsened because the Shanghai Gang advocated that economic development in coastal areas should not be affected by the development of rural areas.